 - in cases of ischemia it often corresponds to the affected cerebral vascular territory

 - grey-white matter junction becomes blurred i.e. there is a loss of grey-white differentiation; this is distinct from vasogenic edema where the grey-white matter distinction becomes more pronounced

 - seen as high T2 or FLAIR signal in the affected regions, usually affecting both white and grey matter

-- unlike vasogenic oedema, it will usually be accompanied by restricted diffusion on diffusion weighted imaging sequences; this is due to the presence of underlying cytotoxic oedema which precedes ionic oedema in the acute and subacute phase
+- unlike vasogenic edema, it will usually be accompanied by restricted diffusion on diffusion weighted imaging sequences; this is due to the presence of underlying cytotoxic edema which precedes ionic edema in the acute and subacute phase

 Treatment and prognosis

 - 1. Simard JM, Kent TA, Chen M et-al. Brain oedema in focal ischaemia: molecular pathophysiology and theoretical implications.
 Lancet Neurol.
 2007;6 (3): 258-68. doi:10.1016/S1474-4422(07)70055-8 - Free text at pubmed - Pubmed citation